kacper-wisniewski/react-calculator/README.md

 ## Twitch

-Project had been created on live stream.
-URL: `https://www.twitch.tv/uczesiekodowac`
+The project has been created on a live stream URL: `https://www.twitch.tv/uczesiekodowac`